facebookresearch/textlesslib/README.md

 ### Data preprocessing
 We also provide a [multi-GPU/multi-node preprocessing tool](tools/distributed_transcribe/) for the cases where on-the-fly processing of audio should be avoided.

+### Provided models
+We provide implementations and pre-trained checkpoints for the following models:

+* Dense representations: HuBERT-base (trained on LibriSpeech 960h) and CPC (trained on 6Kh subset of LibriLight);
+* Quantizers: k-means quantizers with vocabulary sizes of 50, 100, 200 for both the dense models (trained on LibriSpeech 960h);
+* Decoders: Tacotron2 models for all (dense model x quantizer) combinations (trained on LJSpeech).

+Finally, the pitch extraction is done via YAAPT.

 ## Testing
 We use pytest (`pip install pytest pytest-xdist `).
 Unit tests are located in the `test` directory: